The Design Emporium press is a lil print shop run by Sarah Lawrence & Ryan Splitlog in Atlanta, Georgia.

 Can I print something with you?

 Design Emporium Press is an Atlanta-based risograph studio making prints with punch.
-We specialize in zines, posters, cards, and weird experiments—whatever gets ink on paper in an unexpected way.
+We specialize in zines, posters, cards, and weird experiments; whatever gets ink on paper in an unexpected way.

 Founded by designer and illustrator Sarah Lawrence, the studio is a mix of sharp design, analog charm, and a little creative mischief.
 We work with artists, nonprofits, and community groups to turn ideas into bold, tactile prints that feel as good as they look.

 If you need a stack of flyers with personality, a zine that actually gets read, or something completely offbeat, we’re in.
+Simply fill out the quote form and we’ll follow up in about a day or two.
+Turnaround is typically about two weeks from final file approval.

 Ok but I’ve never heard of Riso, what is it